UniversalDependencies/tools/README.md

 ## [conllu-stats.pl](https://github.com/UniversalDependencies/tools/blob/master/conllu-stats.pl)

 Reads a CoNLL-U file, collects various statistics and prints them.
-This Perl script should not be confused with conllu-stats.py, an old Python 2 program that collects just a few very basic statistics.
-The Perl script (conllu-stats.pl) is used to generate the stats.xml files in each data repository.
+This Perl script (conllu-stats.pl) is used to generate the stats.xml files in each data repository.

 The script depends on Perl libraries `YAML` and `JSON::Parse` that may not be installed automatically with Perl.
 If they are not installed on your system, you should be able